error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/README.md

 # Segmented Spacetime – Mass Projection & Unified Results
-© Carmen Wrede und Lino Casu
+© Carmen Wrede & Lino Casu

 This repository provides a full Python-based implementation and verification of the **Segmented Spacetime Mass Projection Model**, offering a high-precision, testable alternative to traditional gravitational models.